-- Fabric Performance: Waterproof, Breathable, Lightweight, Abrasion- Resistant, Laminated Construction
+- Fabric Performance: Waterproof, Breathable, Lightweight, Abrasion- Resistant, Windproof, Laminated Construction

 - Design Features: Durable Hypalon Instep Strap, Abrasion-Resistant Cordura Lower Leg, Reinforced Boot Lace Hooks